Medically reviewed by Kristin Hall, FNP

 Our guide to how herpes is transmitted covers the herpes transmission risk in more detail, with scientific study data on how transmission rates differ between symptomatic and asymptomatic cases of the virus.

-If you have no herpes symptoms but believe you might have been exposed to the virus, you can take a herpes test to verify whether or not you’re infected.
+If you're concerned that you might have been exposed to the virus and not know if you have herpes, you can take a herpes test to verify whether or not you’re infected.

 The most accurate herpes testing method for asymptomatic people is an IgG test, which checks for the presence of IgG antibodies in your blood.
 These antibodies can signal a herpes infection; using certain testing methods, they can also be used to differentiate between HSV-1 and HSV-2.